Baliem River: Ecology

+The river is inhabited by a crayfish of the genus Cherax, highly valued by the locals, which is nocturnally active along the shoreline and then returns to deep waters during the daytime.
+The river is flanked by flood-prone swamps which local pigs roam in.

 Geography

-The river flows in the southern area of Papua with predominantly tropical rainforest climate (designated as Af in the Köppen-Geiger climate classification).
+The river flows in the southern area of Papua with a predominantly tropical rainforest climate (designated as Af in the Köppen-Geiger climate classification).
 The annual average temperature in the area is 21 °C. The warmest month is March, when the average temperature is around 22 °C, and the coldest is July, at 18 °C. The average annual rainfall is 6222 mm.
 The wettest month is May, with an average of 708 mm rainfall, and the driest is January, with 348 mm rainfall.